jayozer/snackswap_comics/docs/new_prompts.md

 PANEL 1 - THE ENTRANCE
 - Healthy Snack walks in looking clean/shiny.
-- Dr. Drip: "Wait... is that a natural filter?"
+- Dr. Hawley: "Wait... is that a natural filter?"

 PANEL 2 - THE STATS
 - Snack reveals its beauty secrets (Natural scrubber, no stain).
-- Dr. Drip is impressed.
+- Dr. Hawley is impressed.
 "So you're basically a whitening kit I can eat?"
 - Cite fact_id.

 PANEL 3 - THE GLAZE
-- Dr. Drip hypes up the aesthetic.
+- Dr. Hawley hypes up the aesthetic.
 - "Your smile is gonna blind people.
 10/10 Aura."

 PANEL 4 - THE CROWN
-- Dr. Drip creates a frame with his hands (like a photo).
+- Dr. Hawley creates a frame with his hands (like a photo).
 - "No filter needed."
 - Final Text: "AESTHETIC" or "GLOW UP APPROVED".